hackmac89/vIDEA/README.md

 # vIDEA
 VBA implementation of the IDEA algorithm

-# !!!
-VBA Module will be uploaded as soon as i find it ;-) !!!

 This is an implementation of the [IDEA](https://en.wikipedia.org/wiki/International_Data_Encryption_Algorithm) symmetric cipher  (_International Data Encryption Algorithm_) written in [Visual Basic for Applications](https://en.wikipedia.org/wiki/Visual_Basic_for_Applications) for usage within applications of the Microsoft Office package.

 1 IDEA round: